The Dark Night (film): Plot

 John is sleeping in his bed when a hand appears next to his head.
 More hands appear from all sides of the bed.
 The hands rip his clothes apart and scratch his body while he screams.
 The image of Justina, the nun, appears but this time, she wears a dark blue dress.
 The hands disappear when the friar who takes care of John enters the room.
 John says to him that there are demons who want to take over his body to tempt him.
-He claims that he had fought against the devil before and offers to tell the warden about the first time that the demon tried to occupy him.
-John tells him the story of a woman in the convent who people came to listen to because the seemed dictated by the Devil.
-The scene changes to John's memories of the same woman, Justina.
-She writhes on the mud floor in the room and says that the demon possesses her.
+He claims he had fought against the devil before and offers to talk about the first time that the demon tried to occupy him.
+John narrates the story of a woman in the convent who people came to listen to because she seemed dictated by the Devil.
+That woman was Justina.
+In another flashback, she writhes on the mud floor in the room and says the demon possesses her.
 She throws a cross against the wall.
-The scene changes again to another one of John's memories when he enters Justine's room and sees someone in Justine's bed engaged in sexual activities with her.
-John himself appears from the sheets.
+John enters Justine's room and sees someone engaged in sexual activities with her.
+It appears to be John himself.

-Close to the end of the movie, John interrupts the dinner and the head priest's Bible reading, saying that he is too proud (referring to himself).
-But, when the priest asks him to repeat what he had just said, John asks for forgiveness and says that his outburst was a moment of weakness.
-He reaffirms his reformist beliefs and says that they (the friars in the monastery) are mistaken about their traditional beliefs.
+In the present, John announces that he is too proud, interrupting a dinner and the head priest's Bible reading.
+However, when asked to repeat what he said, John asks for forgiveness and says his outburst was a moment of weakness.
+He reaffirms his faith and says the friars are mistaken about their traditional beliefs.

-In June, John hears Justine's voice and it says that he needs to leave the monetary because he has other, more important work to do in the outside world.
-Therefore, John uses his scissors and a ball of yarn to measure the distance from the window in his room to the ground.
+In June, John hears Justine's voice saying he needs to leave the monetary because he has other, more important work to do in the outside world.
+John uses his scissors and a ball of yarn to measure the distance from his window to the ground.
 He rips the fabric of his robe to make a rope.
 When the warden gives him privacy to use the facilities, John breaks the lock on his door.
-In the night, he escapes from the monastery from the window with his cord; the film ends here.
+In the night, he escapes from the monastery with his cord.